-Liabilities (€'000) 31st December 2018 31st December 2017
+Liabilities (€'000) 31 st December 2019 31 st December 2018

-Insurance & Intermediaries Payables 12,612 6,510
+Insurance & Intermediaries Payables 21,421 12,612

-Reinsurance Payables 7,337 193
+Reinsurance Payables 6,697 7,337

-Deferred Tax Liabilities 4,966 155
+Deferred Tax Liabilities 6,286 4,966

-Other Liabilities 9,494 3,607
+Other Liabilities 25,996 9,494

-Total Other Liabilities 34,409 10,465
+Total Other Liabilities 60,400 34,409

 Insurance & intermediaries' payable are mostly represented by prepaid premiums and premiums taxes payable, claims payable, commission and profit share amounts payable.
-All data used in the valuation process is directly sourced from the underwriting results outlined in section A.2 of this report and no material estimates or judgements are made for valuation purposes.
 Commission payable is accrued for on a quarterly basis and settled within 15 days of the quarter end.
 Profit share payable is also accrued for on a quarterly basis but is settled annually in January.

-Reinsurance payables mainly relate to claims payable from the funds withheld related to the reinsurance with MetLife.
+Reinsurance payables mainly relate to payables from existing external reinsurance arrangements.

-Deferred tax liabilities reflect expected future tax payable in the local jurisdiction.
-When calculating a deferred tax liability, consideration is given to the net assets on the tax balance sheet compared to EBS Available Capital (or net assets).
-Where EBS net assets exceed the net assets on the tax balance sheet, a deferred tax liability is required at the local tax rates applicable at the reporting date
+Deferred tax liabilities reflect expected future tax payables in the local jurisdiction.
+When calculating a deferred tax liability, consideration is given to the net assets on the tax balance sheet compared to EBS Available Capital (or EBS net assets).
+Where EBS net assets exceed the net assets on the tax balance sheet, a deferred tax liability is required at the local tax rates applicable at the reporting date.